-COMMON PROBLEMS AND THEIR CAUSES
+22. COMMON PROBLEMS AND THEIR CAUSES

-Greasy Food Effectively cooked at too low a temperature, from eg wrong fryer size or overloading food in the fryer or cooking in oxidised, viscous fat.

-Speckled Food Surface Burnt carbon in fat from broken food coatings of previous fries.
+Greasy Food Effectively cooked at too low a temperature, from eg. wrong fryer size or overloading food in the fryer or cooking in oxidised, viscous fat.
+Speckled Food Surface Effectively cooked at too low a temperature, from eg. wrong fryer size or overloading food in the fryer or cooking in oxidised, viscous fat.
 Patchy Coloured Food Fat is foaming and should be discarded.
 Dark Coloured Food Food high in sugar content (if from cooking in severely degraded fat - fat would be viscous, burnt smelling, smoking, foaming).

-Rapid Darkening of Fat Metal source (eq copper).
+Rapid Darkening of Fat Metal source (eg copper).
 Check for brass fittings or welds.
 Charred foodstuff in fat, emulsifier or lipid colour reacting species leached from food.
 Residual soap from cleaning fryer.
 Fat temperature too high.